All Episodes

 Which member of the Democratic Party apparatus is coordinating all this so that there's not a deviation from the plan to keep all the focus on Bush and FEMA and other places.

-As I say, we're gonna nuke this whole notion today.
+As I say, we're going to nuke this whole notion today.

-There's I'm sure you've heard about this great piece in the Pittsburgh Post Gazette by a guy named Jack Kelly.
+I'm sure you've heard about this great piece in the Pittsburgh Post-Gazette by a guy named Jack Kelly.

 There was an absolutely fabulous story in the Palm Beach Post yesterday.

-It was by uh it was by by Derek Cam and Alan Gomez.
+It was by Derek Cam and Alan Gomez.

 But you know what this story does?

-Uh it even mentions that these some of these Florida executives and planners called Louisiana and Mississippi when they learned Katrina was gonna miss the Florida panhandle and offered their services, and both states turned them down.
+It even mentions that some of these Florida executives and planners called Louisiana and Mississippi when they learned Katrina was going to miss the Florida panhandle and offered their services and both states turned them down.

-It ran it was it appeared yesterday in the Palm Beach Post, and it really it really explains how all of this preparedness is a local and state responsibility, that it is not a federal responsibility.
+It appeared yesterday in the Palm Beach Post and it really explains how all of this preparedness is a local and state responsibility, that it is not a federal responsibility.

 All right, I must fess up.